nazar-pc/CleverStyle-Music/readme.md

 * Download and extract content of this repository somewhere on local drive
 * Mozilla Firefox > Tools > Web Developer > App Manager
 * Add Packaged App
-* Choose directory with downloaded files
+* Choose directory with downloaded and extracted files
 * Start Simulator (If you do not have Firefox OS Simulator extension installed yet - you have to install it)
 * Press Update in App Manager
 * Click "CleverStyle Music" icon on home screen inside simulator